-Unfortunately, the divorce rate in the church is comparable to that of the culture at large.
-Many Christians see nothing wrong with divorce, at least in their own particular situation.
+Unfortunately, many Christians see nothing wrong with divorce, at least in their own particular situation.
 But the Bible clearly addresses marriage and divorce.

 Marriage is the first institution created by God.
 God made the first man, Adam, but declared that it was not good for Adam to be alone.
 He then brought to Adam all the animals, which Adam named, but “no companion suitable for him” was found (Genesis 2:20, NLT).
 God was revealing to Adam his incomplete nature.
 God then created a woman, Eve, for Adam.
 He blessed them and their union and gave them the earth to rule over.
 (See Genesis 1:27-28.)
 The creation of marriage occurred prior to sin’s entrance into the world.
 It was a part of God’s perfect design for mankind.